 Noam Chomsky - Crisis and Hope: Theirs and Ours

 On June 12, 2009, Noam Chomsky gave a historic address at the Riverside Church in New York City.
-More than 2,000 people attended this historic lecture, captured here, in which Chomsky offers a powerful analysis of the current economic crisis and its structural roots; the continuity in U.S. foreign policy under the Barack Obama administration; and the class interests driving U.S. domestic and foreign policy.
-He discusses at length the traditions of worker self-management as a concrete alternative to the business as usual approach of corporations and the government during the current crisis.
-Includes an introduction by Amy Goodman of Democracy Now!
-Released in partnership with PM Press.
+More than 2,000 people attended this historic lecture, captured here, in which Chomsky offers a powerful analysis of the current economic crisis and its structural roots, the continuity in U.S. foreign policy under the Barack Obama administration, and the class interests driving U.S. domestic and foreign policy.
+He discusses at length the traditions of worker self-management as a concrete alternative to the business-as-usual approach of corporations and the government during the current crisis.
+The recording includes an introduction by Amy Goodman of Democracy Now!, and is released in partnership with PM Press.

 - Amy Goodman: Introduction

 - Crisis and Hope: "A Couple of Words About the Title…"